BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 ### Adjust the hash balance factor so that the scaling is triggered correctly

 Our scaling depends on the average server utilization in an AutoScalingGroup.
-If a few servers are overloaded but the majority is not doing anything, we don't scale.
+If a few servers are overloaded but the majority is not doing anything, __we don't scale__.

 But all content is not equally popular on our platforms.
 This affects Consistent Hashing which would result in few servers receiving way more traffic than others.
 Few servers would be overloaded and the majority would not do much.